 Christmas Shopping In Kraków

-Kraków is a great place for shopping at any time of the year and the old town is riddled with shops full of imaginative gifts.
+Kraków is a great place for shopping at any time of the year and the Old Town is riddled with shops full of imaginative gifts.
 Poland is famous for its honey-coloured amber, but you can also find excellent handmade chocolates, arty Polish film posters, and vodka in a dizzying array of flavours.
 See the section on shopping in our four-day Kraków itinerary for suggestions.

 Although Kraków shops tend to close from 2pm on Christmas Eve (December 24), many reopen on Boxing Day (December 26).

-If things get nippy on the outside, Kraków’s indoor mall Galeria Krakowska has has everything you could want from a more modern shopping experience, including fashion and the latest tech, and is just next to the main train station, barely 10 minutes away from the old town.
+If things get nippy on the outside, Kraków’s indoor mall Galeria Krakowska has has everything you could want from a more modern shopping experience, including fashion and the latest tech, and is just next to the main train station, barely 10 minutes away from the Old Town.

 Christmas Food And Drink In Kraków